A Field Guide to the Real US–China Strategic Competition

 Narratives anchor legitimacy and give the state its most powerful governance tool.

-China treats history, identity, and information as strategic terrain.
+China treats history, identity, and information as administrative terrain — strategic ground to be occupied and defended.

 Start here: